saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

 {: refdef}

-By default, the snapshots are stored on the local system.
+By default, the snapshots are stored on the local system that is running JNAPy.
 You have the option of storing captured snapshots in a database.

 The test cases that JSNAPy executes against the snapshots are written according to a fixed format (more on that later).
 JSNAPy can run test cases against a single snapshot or it can be made to analyze 2 snapshots.